CopernicaMarketingSoftware/Documentation/SMTPeter/json-vs-post.md

 With the REST API you use HTTP POST requests to send data to SMTPeter.
 The posted data can either be in JSON format, or url-encoded format.
-Sending data in JSON format is slightly more powerful than sending traditional POST data, because JSON allows you to send deeper nested data.
+Sending data in JSON format is slightly more powerful than sending traditional POST data, because JSON allows you to send nested data.

-The results that are sent back by SMTPeter are most of the times JSON formatted, unless it makes more sense to use a different formatting (for example, if you use the REST API to download an jpeg image, or a HTML string).
+The results that are sent back by SMTPeter are most of the times JSON formatted, unless it makes more sense to use a different formatting (for example, if you use the REST API to download a jpeg image, or a HTML string).
 The "content-type" should be inspected to find out what kind of data is returned.